 ACADEMIC INFORMATION

-It is the obligation of the student to know his/her standing and rating in college classes during the semester and to secure these ratings before registering for the next semester.
-He/she is expected at all times to be familiar with his/her scholastic status.
+The student is obligated to know his/her standing and rating in college classes during the semester and to secure these ratings before registering for the next semester.
+He/she is expected to always be familiar with his/her scholastic status.
 The advisors and success coordinators will confer with students concerning unsatisfactory work during and at the end of the semester.
-The object of such conferences will be to determine the cause of unsatisfactory work, to advise the student for improvement, and to offer any assistance which the college and instructors of the college might give the student.
+The object of such conferences will be to determine the cause of unsatisfactory work, to advise the student about improvement, and to offer any assistance which the college and instructors of the college might give the student.

 Classification:

-Freshman: Students with less than 30 semester hours of credit are freshman.
+Freshman: Students with less than 30 semester hours of credit are freshmen.

 Sophomore: Students with 30-60 hours of credit are classified as sophomores.